 If you want to know how to drink port, you’ve come to the right place!

-We recommend serving Tawny and Reserve Port at just below room temperature, around 10-16 C. This helps to bring out the sweetness and flavours of the dark red wine, without making the alcohol is not overpowering.
+We recommend serving Tawny and Reserve Port at just below room temperature, around 10-16 C. This helps to bring out the sweetness and flavours of the dark red wine, without making the alcohol overpowering.

 For Rosé and White Port, you want to go a bit colder: 4-10 C. These lighter ports are better enjoyed very cold.
 In Portugal White Port is often enjoyed with tonic as an aperitif.

 With Port, you don’t need to take a big mouthful at a time.
-Those who want to know how to drink port need to approach it like a fine brandy: with small sips.
+Those who want to know how to drink Port need to approach it like a fine brandy: with small sips.
 You want just enough that you get those delicious fruity and berry flavours.

-It is best to serve port in standard wine glasses.
+It is best to serve Port in standard wine glasses.
 Port is often served in very small glasses, but a wine glass is much better at capturing and enhancing the aromas.

 A full 750ml bottle could serve up to 10 people, which is why we offer half bottles of the Finest Reserve Port.

-Small sips, and make sure to savour each one!
+Take small sips, and make sure to savour each one!

-Do you need to decant Port?
+Do you Need to Decant Port?